Information for operators

 1. Designated ELCC Home licences that will offer, and fill, a minimum of one (1) infant space and meet all licensing and designation requirements.
 ELCC Homes are exempt from the Call for Proposals process.
 (Policy 901 – Appendix A - Exceptions.)

-The designation of a New Brunswick Early Learning and Child Care Centre and Home is a recognition given to licensed early learning and childcare facilities that offer services to preschool children aged five and under, through a voluntary application process.
-The facility commits to providing equitable and affordable access to higher quality, inclusive early learning and childcare services by removing barriers linked to family income, children’s ability and needs, language, and minority settings.
+Designation of an early learning and childcare facility is granted to licensed ELC centres and homes that provide care to preschool children aged five and under, through a voluntary application process.
+The operator commits to providing equitable and affordable access to higher quality, inclusive early learning and childcare services by removing barriers linked to family income, children’s ability and needs, language, and minority settings.

 What is Policy 901?